panva/node-oidc-provider/docs/README.md

 ### acrValues

-Array of strings, the Authentication Context Class References that the OP supports.
+Array of strings, the Authentication Context Class References that the authorization server supports.

 _**default value**_: